-It's a good idea to visit each restaurant's website before stepping out to review any specific guidelines, too, and definitely bundle up.
-While these outdoor dining setups help, they don't quite manage to replicate the magic of indoor heating.
+It's a good idea to visit each restaurant's website to review any specific guidelines, too, and definitely bundle up.
+While these outdoor dining shelters help, they don't quite manage to replicate the magic of indoor heating.

 Enjoy a breathtaking view of the Empire State Building from the dining igloos at the 230 Fifth Rooftop.

-This popular, long-standing French eatery enjoyed a bit of insta-fame with the installation of its "space bubbles" for outdoor dining and recently added an eclectic collection of snowmen floating whimsically overhead and keeping a watchful eye on diners.
+This popular, long-standing French eatery enjoyed a bit of insta-fame with the installation of its "space bubbles" for outdoor dining early in the pandemic.
+They've continued the tradition, and outdoor dining at Cafe du Soleil has become a staple at this Upper West Side eatery.
 A wide-ranging menu includes plenty of classic French dishes no matter the time of day.

 RELATED: NYC Kid-Friendly Restaurant Guide